-Registered Nursing students must meet the standards and requirements for admission to ASUMH, which includes a formal application for admission including the submission of all required admission credentials.
+Registered Nursing students must meet the standards and requirements for admission to ASUMH, which include a formal application for admission including the submission of all required admission credentials.
 (See Admission Requirements.)

 The RN program is a one calendar year (three semester) program that begins in January and June.
 Application to the RN program does not guarantee admission.
 Class size is limited and all applicants may not be accepted into the program.
-The deadline for application and all required documentation is October 15 for January admissions and March 15 for June admission.
+Information on specific deadlines may be found on the ASUMH website.